erichhuang/rGithubClient/README.md

 ## rGithubClient
-### a convenience package to talk to github through the R programming language
+#### a convenience package to talk to github through the R programming language

 -----

-## Note: this fork merely changes the cacert.pem so that this works on Red Hat Linux.
+Note: this fork changes the cacert.pem so that this works on Red Hat Linux.

 to install the `rGithubClient`: